 Putting your own name to the content that you produce – and using a Google+ verified account to do so – will help your content shoot up the search engine rankings that are then probably almost anything else.
 This gives you amazing influence (as well as a nice spot on the search engine results) if you’re willing to put in the time to develop it.

 Canonical URLs improve search engine rankings

 By outlining exactly which webpages in your site are more important and influential than others (and dictating that importance on your own) to the search engine network spiders and robots, you’re going to be able to dramatically influence which pages rank higher – and faster – than others.

 Use microdata and schema to shoot up the search engine results

-Using different HTML tags to tell search engines exactly what a pages about is not only going to allow you to focus on generating content for humans without overloading the page with “on page search engine optimization”, but it’s also going to make your search engine optimization that much more effective and efficient.
+Using different HTML tags to tell search engines exactly what a page about is not only going to allow you to focus on generating content for humans without overloading the page with “on-page search engine optimization”, but it’s also going to make your search engine optimization that much more effective and efficient.

 Try to implement responsive design just as soon as humanly possible

 Though most of the data to support this is yet to be published and verified by reliable and reputable services, the truth of the matter is that responsive web design – a web design that adjusts to the size and shape of a specific screen – is the future of the web and should be implemented anyways.

 Anecdotal evidence aside, there are a number of people and professionals that have claimed to enjoy better search engine results in the moment that they rolled out the responsive design as opposed to when they were using a more “static” website.